Mexico Tourist Auto Insurance and Towed Units

 If you are towing drivable vehicles, and plan to operate them on any roadways inside Mexico, you will need to purchase a separate Mexico tourist auto or motorcycle insurance policy for each of them.
 It is important to secure the additional policy, because the towed unit coverage will automatically cease as soon as the vehicle is unloaded from the trailer.
-This situation only applies for street driven vehicles and not for any units that are strictly used off road.
-The Mexico tourist auto insurance policy only covers street use of vehicles, and specifically excludes all coverage during any off road use.
+The Mexico tourist auto insurance policy only covers street use of vehicles, and specifically excludes all coverage during any off-road use.

 Additionally, if you have a boat or watercraft that will be putting into the water in Mexico, you will also need to obtain a separate Mexico tourist watercraft liability insurance policy.

 "What information is needed to insure my towed units?"

 There are some pieces of information that you will need to gather, and have ready, for each of your towed units, in order to purchase your Mexico tourist auto insurance policy.
 In addition to the information for the tow vehicle, you will also need to provide the following for each of the units that you will be towing: